altruios/namshubettulpa/public/namshubettuple/reset-2.md

 *She told him what she remembered, and he nodded.*
 }
 {
-'R::Okay, that's actually really good, fortunate actually...
+'R::Okay, that is really good, fortunate actually...
 You read something, saw something that was written as an attack.
 It was designed to be automatic.
 When read, or seen to be executed by a human it executed...
 Without their ability to process what they were doing or to stop themselves.
 I overwrote that attack to neutralize it.
 I was written by a council Member with ethics.
-He didn't agree with what the council was doing so he tried to sabotage them.
+He did not agree with what the council was doing so he tried to sabotage them.
 I failed.
-The thing, creature that I killed, already killed it's target.
+The thing, creature that I killed, already killed its target.
-It doesn't stay dead if you see it again.
+It does not stay dead if you see it again.
 It did some damage.
 It left a kind of hole in you, in your consciousness...
 A place for it to return to.
-All over the kitchen are"
+All over the kitchen are'
 `hooks=>(~Symbolic link back into an existing entity~)` 'R::A part of it...
 A small part...
 Like a seed...
-It's still in you:dormant.
+Still in you:dormant.
 If you see that expression it grows back and well...
-It's designed to kill the target and then the host...
+Designed to kill the target and then the host...
-So don't look left okay, keep your head straight.
+So do not look left okay, keep your head straight.
-I've cleaned up everything that links us back to this...
+I have cleaned up everything that links us back to this...
 We just walk out the door, with the gun.
-Not that there's going to ever be any trouble.
+Not that there is going to ever be any trouble.
 We can just rewrite anyone that gives us trouble.
-But I can't walk for you, and I can't force you to keep your head straight.
+But I can not walk for you, nor force you to keep your head straight.
-You've been doing great so far."
+You have been doing great so far.'
 ~Martha listened in ever mounting disbelief~
 ~But then, she pondered that insertion of a definition without him saying anything,~ ~That left her without words.~
-~She absorbed what he had been saying before letting her thoughts percolate~ 'M::He was dancing around who he was, what he was...'
+~She absorbed what he had been saying before letting her thoughts percolate~ 'He was dancing around who he was, what he was...'

 }
 {
 "M::What exactly are you?"
-'R::Do you want the long answer or the complete answer?"
+'R::Do you want the long answer or the complete answer?'
 *A small corner of her eye twitched up,* "M::Complete?"
 `self.explain=>(